mautrix/docs/bridges/general/contributing.md

 # Contributing guidelines

+## Making pull requests
+For any non-trivial changes (more than a few lines), you should join the Matrix room linked in the project readme and briefly explain your plan to confirm that it makes sense and is wanted.
+Failure to do so may result the PRs in being ignored and/or closed without further comment.
+The Matrix room is also preferred in case discussion about the contribution beyond basic code review is necessary.

+Updating the changelog file is not necessary when making a pull request.
+That will be done separately when a release is being made.

+Pull requests may be missed and/or forgotten for extended periods of time, especially if they involve more complicated changes.
+Feel free to remind us in the appropriate Matrix room if it seems like nothing is happening.
+Pinging on GitHub is **not** recommended.

 ## Development instructions
-The latest version of Go is recommended for developing Go bridges, but using the previous version is fine too.
+The latest version of Go is recommended, but using the previous version is fine too.
 Go only supports the last two releases, so anything older than that is [EOL](https://endoflife.date/go) and will not work.

-Since the bridges use cgo, you'll also need a C compiler and libolm-dev installed.
+Since the bridges use cgo, you'll also need a C compiler and libolm-dev installed (though libolm-dev can be bypassed by using `-tags goolm`).
 For Signal, you can either install Rust, or just download `libsignal_ffi.a` from the CI to avoid the Rust dependency (see [normal Signal setup instructions] for that).

 [normal Signal setup instructions]: https://docs.mau.fi/bridges/go/setup.html?bridge=signal#option-3-compiling-manually